khaledpage/profile/.github/instructions/guideline.instructions.md

 **Hint:** If a file mentioned here does not exist, create it.
 **Hint:** dont ever close the server that i run on port 3000, i run it for you, so you can run e2e tests in another terminal.
+**Hint:** always make sure that the article code in own module and ready to be used in another projects. this for the backend and the ui parts.
+**Hint:** when you writing test for the ui, dont forget there will cookie banner ask you accept cookies, if not approved, it may cause some tests to fail.

 ---